Study Abroad: Tips & Updates

 Location: The Old Schools, Trinity Lane, Cambridge CB2 1TN, United Kingdom

-The University of Cambridge began in 1209 when scholars left Oxford during a dispute and settled by the River Cam.
-It officially gained a royal charter in 123Since then, it has grown into a world-leading collegiate university with 31 colleges and a rich academic tradition.
+The University of Cambridge began it's operation in 1209 when scholars left Oxford during a dispute and settled by the River Cam.
+It officially gained a royal charter in 1231.
+As one of the Oldest Universities in the World, Cambridge has since grown into a world-leading collegiate university with 31 colleges and a rich academic tradition.

 Notable Alumni from the University of Cambridge